makersacademy/airport_challenge/README.md

 Note that is a practice 'tech test' of the kinds that employers use to screen developer applicants.
 More detailed submission requirements/guidelines are in [CONTRIBUTING.md](CONTRIBUTING.md)

 Finally, don’t overcomplicate things.
 This task isn’t as hard as it may seem at first.

-* **Submit a pull request early.**

-* Finally, please submit a pull request before Monday at 9am with your solution or partial solution.
-However much or little amount of code you wrote please please please submit a pull request before Monday at 9am.